 Researchers are required to inform the committee of the progress of their projects.
 In addition to immediate notification of any serious adverse events, an annual progress report and a final report are requested.
 Templates for these reports are available below.

-For general ethics questions, please email the RACGP Foundation & Research Officer firstname.lastname@example.org
+For general ethics questions, please email the RACGP Foundation Research Officer and NREEC Secretariat firstname.lastname@example.org

 100 Wellington Parade, East Melbourne Vic 3002